Κοινή χρήση μέσω

 Important

-• Public connectivity to your resources over NAT gateway.
+• Public connectivity to your resources, like over a NAT gateway.

-• Data transfer charges incurred, such as when serverless compute and the target resource are in different regions.
+• Data transfer charges, such as when serverless compute and the target resource reside in different regions.

 Azure Databricks architecture overview